Basit-of-Africa/Basit-of-Africa/README.md

 - 👋 Hi, I’m @Basit-of-Africa
+  As a dedicated Product Designer and Junior Flutter Developer, I'm driven by a deep passion for creating exceptional digital experiences.
+With a strong foundation in design principles and development skills, I bring a unique perspective to every project, ensuring the fusion of aesthetics and functionality.
 - 👀 I’m interested in Mobile development
 - 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on mobile app projects